EB1811/dev-articles/ZustandStore.md

 I stumbled upon Zustand when re-designing our app’s state management.
 The complexity of Redux and immaturity of React Context made us want to move to another state manager.
 Having been burned by Redux’s aforementioned complexity, Zustand drew me in with its promised simplicity, describing itself as a ‘barebones’ state manager.

 Now, I'm going to be demonstrating Zustand using my testing project [starwars-searcher](https://github.com/EB1811/starwars-searcher).
-This is a very simple app that receives star wars planet names from the [swapi api](https://swapi.dev/), and displays them on a list.\
+This is a very simple app that receives star wars planet names from the [swapi api](https://swapi.dev/), and displays them on a list.
-Creating a store is a very simple process.

 ## How to create a store.
 ```
 yarn add zustand # or npm install zustand
 ```
+Creating a store is a very simple process.
-We use Zustand's 'create' to make a react hook which we will call 'useStore'.
+We'll use Zustand's 'create' to make a react hook which we will call 'useStore'.
 I’ll avoid typing for now (we’ll talk in depth about using zustand with typescript soon).
 ```
 import create from "zustand";
 export const useStore = create<any>(